c6o/docs/content/guides/firstapp.md

 ### Kubernetes Resources

-To create a new application, you first need to create and test the needed kubernetes resources that need to be installed.
-For Node-RED, and other simple applications we'll typically need a deployment to specify theimage and pods used, a persistent volume to store data, and a service that exposes the application to the cluster, and to the outside world.
-We'll look at these for Node-RED.
+To create a new application, you first need to create and test the needed kubernetes resources that need to be installed and managed by the Provisioner.
+For Node-RED, and other simple applications we'll typically need a *deployment* to specify the docker image, replicas and volumes used, a *persistent volume claim* to store data, and a *service* that exposes the application to the cluster and the outside world.

 #### Deployment

-The deployment we'll use is as follows:
+The deployment template we'll use is as follows:

 ```yaml
 apiVersion: apps/v1